A perk of being a dog owner is enjoying your dog’s odd eccentricity.

-Your dog can get upset if you leave home for a long period.
-Not being near you can make your pooch anxious and scared as well.
-Lack of attention and loss of a fellow pupper can also make your dog upset.
+Your dog can get upset if you leave home for an extended period.
+Not being near you can make your puppy anxious and scared as well.
+Lack of attention and loss of a fellow pupper can also upset your dog.

 A sad dog will be slumped while sighing, with its ears flopping down the side.
-The dog will lose appetite and act drowsy.
+The dog will lose appetite and act tired.

 Reason 6: Mood Disorder

 Like us humans, even dogs can experience anxiety and depression.
-Increased panting, nose licking, shivering, etc can indicate a form of mood disorder in dogs.
-In addition to this, the dog will caress his face against you to seek comfort.
+Increased panting, nose licking, shivering, etc. can indicate a mood disorder in dogs.
+In addition, the dog will caress his face against you to seek comfort.

-Setting up an exercise routine can help your dog keep his mind off depressing thoughts.
+An exercise routine can help your dog keep his mind off depressing thoughts.
+He’ll appreciate occasional walks outside alongside you.
 Look up new tricks on the internet to teach your dogs.
-He’ll appreciate occasional walks outside alongside you.

 If things turn out worse, ask for your vet’s advice.